O.S.T. (album)

 O.S.T. is the third album by the People Under the Stairs.
-The album was again produced in Thes One's home entirely by the duo, and it was finally released in June 2002 on Om Records.
-The album produced three singles, including "Acid Raindrops", one of the group's most successful songs and a constant staple at live shows.
+The album was again produced in Thes One's home entirely by the duo, and it was finally released on June 4, 2002 on Om Records.
+The album produced three singles, including "Acid Raindrops", one of the group's most successful songs and a staple at live shows.

 Background

 During 2001, while on tour in Europe, Thes One and Double K had been utilizing their tour income and their Question... album profits to steadily amass a large supply of vinyl.
 The group would purchase rare and interesting records at local record stores in each city they would pass through, even going to far as to spend over $2,000 at a store in Stockholm, Sweden.
 Many of these records would form the basis for the sampling used in O.S.T.

 In between tour dates, Thes One and Double K returned to Thes One's home in Los Angeles and create samples using this new-found material.
 Through the success on tour, they also came to terms with the criticism and indifference that they had been receiving from the local L.A. hip hop scene, and the new lyrics in their songs reflected their new-found life experience.
 Using the samples and the insight they had gained from touring, Thes One and Double K began piecing together their third album.